-Finally, we report in Figure 7 the total valuation losses together with the Kaufmann, Kraay and Mastruzzi (2010) indicator of the quality of the regulatory environment.
-Recent research by Giannone, Lenza and Reichlin (2011) finds that the severity of the crisis was strongly and robustly positively related to the degree of liberalization in credit markets, as measured by indicators or 'regulatory quality'.32 In our sample, the correlation between losses and the Kaufmann, Kraay and Mastruzzi (2010) indicator of the quality of the regulatory environment.is also positive (0.45) and visual inspection confirms that countries with more liberalized credit markets tended to suffer larger valuation losses on their external portfolio.
+Finally, we report in figure 10 the total valuation losses together with the Kaufmann, Kraay and Mastruzzi (2010) indicator of the quality of the regulatory environment.
+Recent research by Giannone, Lenza and Reichlin (2011) finds that the severity of the crisis was strongly and robustly positively related to the degree of liberalization in credit markets, as measured by indicators or 'regulatory quality'.
+In our sample, the correlation between losses and the Kaufmann, Kraay and Mastruzzi (2010) indicator of the quality of the regulatory environment is also positive (0.45) and visual inspection confirms that countries with more liberalized credit markets tended to suffer larger valuation losses on their external portfolio.
 One may conjecture, that the most deregulated markets where also the ones in which investors "splurged" the most and increased their loadings on (once lucrative) toxic assets.

-5 Conclusion
+5. Conclusion

 The global crisis of 2007-2009 led to massive changes in relative asset prices.
 We construct a dataset that allows us to analyze the geography of wealth transfers during the crisis.
-The 'heatmap' we produce highlight a very diverse set of outcomes depending on the structure of the structure of countries' external portfolios.
+The 'heatmap' we produce highlight a very diverse set of outcomes depending on the structure of countries' external portfolios.
 Some saw the value of their net assets plunging, others benefited from large capital gains.
 The countries whose net international asset positions deteriorated provided wealth transfers to the others at a time where marginal utility of consumption was very high.
 For that reason they can be regarded as "global insurers", as suggested in Gourinchas, Rey and Govillot (2010).
-Interestingly, we find that the United States, the country at the centre of the international monetary system and issuer of the main reserve assets, the US Treasuries, provided most of the insurance during the crisis, as its international investment position deteriorated massively.
-But other countries, which may be regarded more like regional insurers joined in, such as Switzerland, the Euro area or even China.
-A general pattern in our data is that most countries long equity or direct investment faced losses on their net positions, as risky assets took some of the sharpest valuation falls in the crisis.
-For portfolio debt, the exact structure of portfolio matters, and in particular the relative weights of government bonds versus toxic corporate debt made an important difference for the outcomes.
-We find that some correlation of exposure to ABCP conduits -mostly in US dollars, existing dollar shortage measures, and losses on the debt portfolio.
-Finally our exercise, just like Milesi-Ferretti, Strobbe and Tamirisa (2010) underlines important data issues regarding cross country coverage of international investment positions and flows.
+Interestingly, we find that the United